 - Reflect on why students did or did not master the learning goals, and develop strategies to help them be as or more successful in the future.

 Assessments can be powerful contexts for student learning.
-They can:
+They can use assessment to:

-- know or have learned in your class or in previous courses
+- evaluate what they know or have learned in your class or in previous courses